Qveshn/ShinyItems/readme.md

 ## Instructions to build

-1. Download the appropriate version of [LightAPI](https://www.spigotmc.org/resources/lightapi.4510/) to the [lib](/lib) folder ([more info](/lib/readme.md))
+1. Download the appropriate versions of [LightAPI](https://www.spigotmc.org/resources/lightapi.4510/) to the [lib](/lib) folder ([more info](/lib/readme.md))
 1. Run the command from the root folder of the project: `mvn clear install`